Protecting Your eCommerce Business from Fraud: Best Practices

 --------------------------------

 eCommerce has revolutionized the way we shop, with businesses and customers now interacting more easily and conveniently than ever before.
-Anytime, anywhere, customers can purchase goods and services.
+At any time, anywhere, customers can purchase goods and services.
 Businesses gain access to a significantly larger audience, and customers gain access to products and brands that may not be available locally.
 Even better, online shopping can be personalized to a user based on their browsing, purchase history, and preferences.

 However, there is a downside to this increased convenience.
 The ability to store both financial information and personal information on eCommerce platforms is appealing not only to businesses and consumers but also to cybercriminals, who target both customers and retailers alike with various forms of eCommerce fraud.